Streets: A Rock Opera: Outtakes

 Among the songs that were dropped was also "DT Jesus", later reworked into "Jesus Saves", a song which was later released on the 2013 director's cut version of the album, and also available on the From the Gutter to the Stage compilation.

 "Larry Elbows" (referred to by some as "the 17th track"), which was included in the 2013 reissue, is based on an old demo by the band, "Stranger in the Dark" (of which other parts would be used for "This Is Where You Should Be") from the Silver Edition of The Dungeons are Calling.
 The track was also used as basis for the Edge of Thorns song "Follow Me".

 "Beyond Broadway", another track written for the album, was also reworked by Jon Oliva and parts of the song formed "Lies" on the Jon Oliva's Pain's album Festival.

 "Stay" involves the character of Duke, who is also featured in the story of "When the Crowds Are Gone" off Gutter Ballet, and was supposed to follow on from "Ghost in the Ruins".
 It appears on the 1997 re-release of Hall of the Mountain King, also in an acoustic arrangement.
 The remake of the song appeared on the sixth studio album Letters from the Labyrinth by the Trans-Siberian Orchestra.

 "Desirée" was later released on the 1997 Edel re-release of the album as an acoustic version sung by Zak Stevens.

 A demo of "Island of the Kings" has surfaced on the internet and showcases how the band drew inspiration from The Beatles, as was often stated by Jon Oliva.

-"Sanctuary" was a new version of the Gutter Ballet out-take "Target", the latter later being released on the 2002 Silver Anniversary edition of Sirens.
+"Sanctuary" was a new version of the Gutter Ballet outtake "Target", the latter later being released on the 2002 Silver Anniversary edition of Sirens.